 They then explained that what had begun as terrible personal loss for them both turned into a rare opportunity to educate and share this remarkable part of the cycle of destruction and rebirth of the Earth itself.

-Our friends formed a company to give tours of their properties to anyone interested, and we got to see it in it’s still raw state, well before they opened to the public (Click here to check them out).
+Our friends formed a company to give tours of their properties to anyone interested, and we got to see it in it’s still raw state.
 They were like two little kids feeding off of our excitement and awe of what we were witnessing.

 These two were the epitome of Celebration, in its purest form, and will be using the proceeds from the tours to help rebuild the community, relocate their neighbors, and to offer an incredible on-site experience of the natural process and growth of brand new land.
 They’ve even met with biologists so they can understand what will happen next.
 The animals and plant life that will spring forth and ultimately thrive there gave us a glimpse into how everything we know originally came to be.